What Does ADHD Look Like in High-Functioning Women?

 Understanding reduces shame.
 Clarity creates options.

-If you would like support exploring these patterns, our Women’s Counseling therapists at Mindful Soul provide structured, grounded care for women navigating executive functioning challenges, emotional regulation concerns, and burnout.
+If you would like support exploring these patterns, our Women’s therapists at Mindful Soul provide structured, grounded care for women navigating executive functioning challenges, emotional regulation concerns, and burnout.
 You do not have to sort through this alone.

 By Michelle Richardson, LCSW